jasontrout/EE382N_FinalProject/README.txt

-servers.cfg contains the hostname and port information for each Raft server.
+servers.cfg contains the hostname for each Raft server.
 Each Raft servers has a unique ID.

-To run: ./run.sh
+To start servers: ./startServers.sh
-To stop: ./stop.sh
+To stop stop: ./stopServers.sh
+To start client: ./startClient.sh